bergarces/yarn-easy-patch/README.md

 ## The Problem

-The standard Yarn patch workflow is tedious:
+The standard Yarn patch workflow is an unusable aberration:
 1. Run `yarn patch <package>` to get a temp folder
 2. Manually edit files in that temp folder
 3. Run `yarn patch-commit` to create the patch